shultanf/DataSciencePortofolio/NetflixEngagementAnalysis/report.md

 In conclusion, by examining the two points of observation mentioned above and assuming all other variables is constant, we can **reject** our assumption that the decline in 2023-II is due to the audience decreasing popularity in Film titles.
 Further observation also indicate that Netflix is able to optimize their Film titles by reducing it's number but still manages to increase it's popularity.

 ### c.
 Conclusion
-The audience engagement trend on Netflix titles is fluctuating over the course of 2023 - 2024 with a slowed growth.
-Furthermore, there's a decline in the second semester of 2023, further analysis suggest that this is not due to declining popularity of the titles but rather due to the decreased number of titles in one of the main driver which is the Film titles.
-Although decreased, the popularity of the Film titles still increases and able to recover in the next period.
-Other concern that also need to be addresed is the growth stagnation in the second semester of 2024 with only 0.1% of growth in HV while in the previous period there's a 4.4% of growth in HV.
-If this trend continue, Netflix could experience a negative growth that can threaten customer engagement.
 In conclusion, analysis result can be presented in these 3 points:
- - Overall engagement trend is positive with a slowed growth.
+ - Overall engagement trend is positive with a slowed growth in recent period.
- - Growth decline in 2023-II is not to be concerned, because it's likely due to reduced number of Film titles and Netflix has proven to be able to recover from this decline.
+ - The HV decline in 2023-II is not to be concerned, because it's likely due to reduced number of Film titles and Netflix has proven to be able to recover from this decline.
- - The drop from 4.4% growth to 0.1% growth in 2024 need to be addressed because if this continue it could result in negative growth.
+ - There is an indication that there's a declining/slowed growth in customer engagement based on declining growth in both HV metric and Views metric in 2024-II and TV Show titles is the main driver of this decline.

 ## 4. Recommendation